3.5 Data Centers

 Targets

-• If a position is gone (rack moved or replaced), place a substitute at the closest equivalent, document the change, and note it for future visits.
+- If a position is gone because a rack moved or was replaced, place a substitute at the closest equivalent, document the change, and carry the note forward to the next visit.

-• Photograph each placement with rack and target ID before the scan.
-Photos guide future placement better than written coordinates.
+- Photograph each placement with rack and target ID before the scan.
+Photos guide future placement better than written coordinates do.

 Route and Boundaries

-• Walk the same aisles in the same order, at the same speed and posture.
-A different pace introduces density differences that complicate change detection.
+- Walk the same aisles in the same order, at the same speed and posture.
+A different pace changes point density, which shows up as apparent change where nothing changed.

-• Start and end at the same locations as the baseline, within a few feet.
+- Start and end at the same locations as the baseline, within a few feet, and follow the same stop procedure.

 Before You Leave Site